semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 ## 3.2 Setting up the Pipeline

-To begin, create a new project in Semaphore and select the demo.
+To begin, create a new project in Semaphore and select the demo repository.
 Alternatively, if you prefer to jump directly to the final state, find the monorepo example and click the *Fork & Run* button.

-The repository ships with a ready-to-use pipeline, but we'll learn a lot more by manually setting it up from zero.
+The repository ships with a ready-to-use pipeline, but we'll learn a lot more by manually setting it up from scratch.
 Hence, when prompted, click on "I want configure this project from scratch.”

 ![Create a new pipeline](./figures/04-scratch.png){ width=70% }